kentik/community_sdk_python/kentik_api_library/README.md

 # Kentik API python library

-This is a python wrapper for kentik rest api.
+This is a python wrapper for kentik rest API.
 For more information on how to interact with kentik resources using this library, see examples in examples/ folder.

 ## Installation with pip